Meandering Through Time

 “O Pomfret, O Pomfret!
 O thou bloody prison!
 Fatal and ominous to noble peers.”

-It is unlikely that Vaughan was treated with the respect his rank deserved, the twenty four years he faithfully served Edward IV counted for nothing here.
-Vaughan may have been dragged from his horse, did he resist as he approached the castle's round tower and manhandled down the twenty or so steps that lead from the first landing in the tower down to the dungeon.
-Did he catch his elbows and head as he was pushed against tunnel walls and shoved bruised and bleeding onto the floor of a cell that measured barely three foot by eight foot, and was only seven feet high.
+It is unlikely that Vaughan was treated with the respect his rank deserved, the twenty-four years he faithfully served Edward IV counted for nothing here.
+Vaughan may have been dragged from his horse, but did he resist as he approached the castle's round tower and manhandled down the twenty or so steps that lead from the first landing in the tower down to the dungeon.
+Did he catch his elbows and head as he was pushed against tunnel walls and shoved bruised and bleeding onto the floor of a cell that measured barely three feet by eight feet, and was only seven feet high?

 Daylight never reached Pontefract’s dungeons.
 How many days and nights Thomas Vaughan languished in his cell before Anthony Woodville and Richard Grey arrived is not known, when he heard their anguished voices echoing through the maze of tunnels was it then that he realised all was lost?